Mystist/customPager/README.md

 `customPager` is a jQuery pager plugin.

+It's simple and customize.

+It has no `style` on it.

 You can pager your html in two ways:

 1. Pager it in the front end.